 Infrared Multi-Photon Dissociation of gas-phase ions

 Infrared Multi-Photon Dissociation uses high flux mid-IR lasers to heat molecules to their breaking point.
 We measure the fragmentation products using mass spectrometry to infer structural information and gas-phase reaction pathways.
 I do this work in collaboration with Michael Van Stipdonk in the Chemistry and Biochemistry Department at Duquesne, both in Mike’s lab, where I’ve installed a 20-W CO2 laser onto his linear ion trap (Thermo-Fisher LTQ), and at free electron user facilities such as the Free Electron Laser for Infrared eXperiments (FELIX) at Radboud University in Nijmegen, the Netherlands and Le Centre Laser Infrarouge d’Orsay (CLIO) at Université Paris-Sud in Orsay, France.
-Presently we are interested in high-valence actinide chemistry, in collaboration with John Gibson from Lawrence Berkeley National Laboratory (Berkeley, CA).
+Presently we are interested in gas-phase actinide chemistry, in collaboration with John Gibson from Lawrence Berkeley National Laboratory (Berkeley, CA).

-Fluorescent detection of lead in water
+Optical detection of contaminants in water

 Previous funding from an InnovationWorks/Department of Defense Technology Transfer Consortia award, and a Duquesne University Charles Henry Leach II grant.